YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first 3 nights are the strictest.
 From day 4 to day 7, controlled sleep still makes sense because swelling, crusts, and donor tenderness are still active.
 After day 10, the answer is usually more about comfort and avoiding rubbing than about fear of one small movement.

 Instead of counting hours and becoming tense, ask the more useful question.
-Can I sleep without rubbing the recipient area or pressing a sore donor area for several hours in a row?
+Can I lie in this position for several hours without rubbing the recipient area or pressing a sore donor area?

 What if I wake up without the neck pillow?